 Vehicle Emissions Inspection

 Vehicle emissions inspectors test the exhaust from vehicles to ensure that vehicle pollution-control devices are working properly.
-In order to become a licensed vehicle emissions inspector, applicants must complete a state-approved training program, pass a written examination and fulfill any specific state requirements.
+Read on to learn about vehicle emissions inspection training programs and careers here.

 Inside Vehicle Emissions Inspection